melodykellynwaogu/melodykellynwaogu/README.md

 ### 🌟 Featured Project: Deluxers

-**[Deluxers](https://deluxers.vercel.app)** is a high-speed search engine interface designed for modern efficiency.
+**[Syrma]("https://syrma.vercel.app/")** Syrma is an AI chatbot designed to help with everyday questions, writing, learning, and code tasks.

 * **Engineering Impact:** Focused on low-latency response times and a minimalist, distraction-free UI.
 * **Tech Stack:** React, Advanced CSS/Tailwind, and custom search algorithms.
-* **Key Feature:** Implemented intelligent query handling to bridge the gap between user intent and search results.
+* **Key Feature:** It is designed to understand, operate across, and combine different types of information.